MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/job-overview-setting.png" lightbox="./media/how-to-manage-pipeline-input-output/job-overview-setting.png" alt-text="Screenshot highlighting the job overview setting panel.":::

-When you edit a pipeline in the Designer, pipeline inputs and outputs are in the **Pipeline interface** panel, and component inputs and outputs are in the component panel.
+When you edit a pipeline in the studio Designer, pipeline inputs and outputs are in the **Pipeline interface** panel, and component inputs and outputs are in the component panel.

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/pipeline-interface.png" alt-text="Screenshot highlighting the pipeline interface in Designer.":::